Faith & Truthiness

 asserted that religious experience could only be understood subjectively, rather than objectively, so that the nonreligious could never understand the truth of religion.
 Some religions explicitly teach that faith can never come through rational understanding, but only by gaining a feeling that something is true.
 A religious impression accepted as truth by a believer might therefore be perceived as truthiness by an outside observer."

 This cuts to the heart of the problem that I was addressing in my posts here, here and here about Subjectivity and the Self.
 If religious truth is ultimately something that can only be subjectively known, and I believe with Kierkegaard that it's true to say so, then how can you possibly know for sure that you're not deluded?
-How is it possible to distinguish "true" religious knowledge from the kind of delusional religion that is typified in cults.
-Whose to say that David Koresh and the Heaven's Gate suicides who thought the Comet Hale-Bopp had come to take them to a higher level of existence were not right.
+How is it possible to distinguish "true" religious knowledge from the kind of delusional religion that is typified in cults?
+Who's to say that David Koresh and the Heaven's Gate suicides who thought the Comet Hale-Bopp had come to take them to a higher level of existence were not right?
 Maybe they knew something that the rest of us didn't.
 They certainly thought so.

 An act of conscience is always a profound risk.
 It is an Abrahamic act.
 We take the risk in the hope we are right, but never with complete certainty of it.
 And we must be open to the possibility that we are wrong, and we must accept the consequences if we are.
-It's the failure to accept the consequences that distinguishes an act done out of truthiness from and act done in faith.
+It's the failure to accept the consequences that distinguishes an act done out of truthiness from an act done in faith.